slakkenhuis/stilish/README.md

     [xfwm](https://docs.xfce.org/xfce/xfwm4/start), or
     [windowchef](https://github.com/tudurom/windowchef).

--   To interact with `stilish`, you will need to exchange messages with it.
+-   To interact with `versatiler`, you will need to exchange messages with it.
     [jq](https://stedolan.github.io/jq/) is useful for composing and parsing JSON messages, and [socat](http://www.dest-unreach.org/socat/) can send
     and receive them.
 Of course, you will mostly be sending straightforward